-Laboratory Tests: Laboratory tests are not ordinarily required in otherwise healthy patients.
-When treatment with ProSom (estazolam) is protracted, periodic blood counts, urinalyses, and blood chemistry analyses are advisable.
+Laboratory tests are not ordinarily required in otherwise healthy patients.
+When treatment with estazolam is protracted, periodic blood counts, urinalyses, and blood chemistry analyses are advisable.

 In vitro and in vivo mutagenicity tests including the Ames test, DNA repair in B. subtilis, in vivo cytogenetics in mice and rats, and the dominant lethal test in mice did not show a mutagenic potential for estazolam.

 Fertility in male and female rats was not affected by doses up to 30 times the usual recommended human dose.